 - Mint Alternatives FAQs

 Of all the options out there to replace Mint, three stand out among the rest:

-1. Personal Capital–Now called the Empower Personal Dashboard (Empower bought Personal Capital some time ago) I've used Personal Capital for years.
-It offers the most robust budgeting, cash flow, investment tracking, and financial tools of any app out there.
+1. Empower–I've used the Empower Personal Dashboard for years.
+Formerly called Personal Capital, it offers the most robust budgeting, cash flow, investment tracking, and financial tools of any app out there.
 It also includes excellent iOS and Android apps.
 In fact, I use it more on my iPad than I do on the website.
-And it's free.
+It has over 3.3 million users, and it's free.

 3. Monarch Money–This is an excellent alternative if you manage money as a couple or don't like spreadsheets.
 It offers a mobile app and the ability to connect all of your accounts in one place.
 I've personally tested Monarch and found it very easy to use.

 The Mint Budget App is in the processing of closing and moving to Credit Karma.
 Mint is describing this as linking your Mint and Credit Karma accounts.
 Yet they make it clear that Mint's features are moving to Credit Karma.
 And this Reddit thread says that Mint is “dead.”